Zeyad-Ayman-Mohamed/Brain-tumor-segmentation/README.md

 The model contained 8 blocks with several filters starting from 32, 64, 128, 256 and then going down from 256, 128, 64, and 32 again.
 The model contained a total of 1,337,761 parameters.

+![alt text][Fig.1]

-Fig.1 An illustration of the UNet model architecture
+[Fig.1]:https://github.com/Zeyad-Ayman-Mohamed/Brain-tumor-segmentation/blob/main/images/BS_fig1.png "An illustration of the UNet model architecture"

 2nd Model